Last Updated on 22 February 2020 by Eric Bretscher

 These two situations need to be analysed carefully and mitigated if required.

-While it doesn’t really matter in itself and the controller can always take it, if other charging devices are also connected to the charge bus, they suddenly get exposed to that voltage that may prove excessive.
+While this doesn’t really matter in itself and the controller can always take it, if other charging devices are also connected to the charge bus, they suddenly get exposed to that voltage that may prove excessive.

 - Many simple wind generators can be disconnected under load without getting damaged (as long as they don’t reach excessive speeds afterwards), but a very significant voltage spike can result, high enough to damage other electronic charge controllers that would happen to share the charge bus.